hello30190f/Stable-diffusion-WebUI-infomation-panel/README.md

 If you have no error on the WebUI log about GET requests this frontend made, the WebUI probably has already been working and returned API responses but got blocked somewhere else.
 In my case, httpd block the API responses without CORS configuration.

 ### Allow CORS on HTTPD Virtual Host
-This is example of `/etc/httpd/conf/extra/httpd-vhosts.conf`.
+This is an example of `/etc/httpd/conf/extra/httpd-vhosts.conf`.
 ```conf
 <VirtualHost *:443>
 	ServerName your.server.name